eBay Find: MSM-5A Incandescent Display

 I've written about this seller before; they have a website called the Vintage Technology Association.
 They have a few other notable auctions: this magic eye tester in addition to the nicest dekatron demonstrator / spinner I have ever seen.

-The VTA is an electronics research and development group, based out of Dayton, Ohio, which specializes in the study, preservation and implementation of obsolete industrial technology.
+From their site: The VTA is an electronics research and development group, based out of Dayton, Ohio, which specializes in the study, preservation and implementation of obsolete industrial technology.
 In addition to maintaining an electronics museum, the VTA also develops electronic instruments through our Yilane Systems design division.
 We are experienced at interfacing even the most disparate technologies; there is no limit to what we can build, given a reasonable development period and a source of parts